RasaHQ/rasa/docs/api/tracker-stores.rst

 .. edit-link::

 All conversations are stored within a tracker store.
-Rasa provides implementations for different store types out of the box.
+Rasa Open Source provides implementations for different store types out of the box.
 If you want to use another store, you can also build a custom tracker store by extending the ``TrackerStore`` class.

 .. contents::